- Home

 Town Council

-As per Section 1.2 of the Town Charter, Salem shall be governed by a Town Council - Town Manager form of government and the legislative body shall be an Official Ballot Town Council in accordance with RSA 49-D:3, I-a.
+Per Section 1.2 of the Town Charter, Salem is governed by a Town Council - Town Manager form of government and the legislative body is an Official Ballot Town Council in accordance with RSA 49-D:3, I-a.
+The administration of the fiscal, prudential, municipal, and other affairs of the Town, with the governance thereof, is vested in a Town Council and is directed by a Town Manager.

 -